All about milk

 Skim deluxe or skim supreme milk looks like and has the mouthfeel of 2% reduced-fat milk as a result of the addition of a small amount of dietary fiber to the milk.
 This milk is an option to provide the look and mouthfeel of 2% low Fat or whole milk without the extra calories and fat.

 Evaporated milk (6.5% fat) is made by removing about 60% of the water from whole milk.
 The milk is then homogenized, fortified with Vitamin D to a level of 25 IU per 1 ounce, canned and heat sterilized.
 The addition of Vitamin A is optional.
 If added, each fluid ounce must contain not less than 125 IU of Vitamin A.

 Evaporated fat-free milk (0.5% fat or less) is a concentrated, fat-free (skim or nonfat) milk that has been fortified with Vitamins A and D, canned and sterilized.

-Acidophilus / Bifidobacteria milk is a low Fat or nonfat milk to which acidophilus and bifidobacteria cultures have been added.
+Acidophilus / Bifidobacterial milk is a low-fat or nonfat milk to which acidophilus and bifidobacterial cultures have been added.
 There is some evidence that these cultures have unique health benefits, such as improving lactose digestion, lowering blood pressure and promoting a better balance of bacteria in the gastrointestinal tract.